 \section{Asymptotic symmetries}

-We propose to apply the results of the previous section to establish asymptotic symmetries for patterns, namely \autoref{th:AsymptoticNonDegenerate} and the following analogous result for possibly degenerate patterns: \begin{theorem} Under the same assumptions as in \autoref{th:AsymptoticNonDegenerate}, but with $u$ a possibly degenerate pattern.
+In this section, we establish asymptotic symmetries for patterns.
+We prove \autoref{th:AsymptoticNonDegenerate} and also the following analogous result for possibly degenerate patterns. \begin{theorem} Under the same assumptions as in \autoref{th:AsymptoticNonDegenerate}, but with $u$ a bounded pattern which is possibly degenerate.
 Suppose that the stable roots of $f$, denoted $(z_i)$, are isolated, and that $\int_{z_i}^{z_j} f\neq 0$, for $i\neq j$.
 Let us further assume that the limiting domain $\Omega_\infty$ satisfies~\eqref{DomaineGeneral}.
-Then, $u(x_1,\cdot)$ converges $C^2_{loc}$ to a stable root of $f$ when $x_1\to+\infty$. \end{theorem} In section~\ref{sec:Symmetry}, we also adapt the symmetry results of~\ref{sec:Symmetry} when the domain is {asymptotically} invarient under a translation or a rotation.
+Then, $u(x_1,\cdot)$ converges $C^2_{loc}$ to a stable root of $f$ when $x_1\to+\infty$. \end{theorem} In section~\ref{sec:Symmetry}, we also adapt the symmetry results of~\ref{sec:Symmetry} when the domain is {asymptotically} invariant under a translation or a rotation.

 First, let us give a precise definition of the convergence of a domain. \begin{definition} Let $\Omega\subset\R^n$ be a uniformly smooth domain.
-For any real sequence $y\in\R$, we define the translated domains (on the $x_1$-axis)
+For any $y\in\R$, we define the translated domains (on the $x_1$-axis)